kdeldycke/awesome-iam/README.md

 * [IAM definition](https://en.wikipedia.org/wiki/Identity_management)
 * [*As a user, I want _____*](https://mobile.twitter.com/oktopushup/status/1030457418206068736) - A meta-critic of account management, in which features informed by the business clash with a real user expectations, in the form of user stories written by a fictional project manager.
+* [Things end users care about but programmers don't](https://instadeq.com/blog/posts/things-end-users-care-about-but-programmers-dont/) - In the same spirit as above, but broader: all the little things we overlook as developers but users really care about.
+In the top of that list lies account-centric features.

 ## Basics